$37.85-$46.89 hourly / $6,559.94-$8,126.62 monthly / $78,719.28-$97,519.44 annual

 Operating computer and standard office equipment

-Provide highly responsible administrative assistance to members of the Board of Trustees
+Provide highly responsible administrative support to members of the Board of Trustees

 Interpret, apply, and explain pertinent laws, regulations, rules, policies, procedures, and directions